Joe James (racing driver)

 Joseph David James (May 23, 1925 – November 5, 1952) was an American racecar driver.
 He was born in Saucier, Mississippi and died during a Champ Car race at San Jose Speedway.

 Award

-He was inducted in the National Sprint Car Hall of Fame in 1997.
+James was inducted in the National Sprint Car Hall of Fame in 1997.

 Legacy

-Salem Speedway honored him along with Pat O'Connor with an annual title event.
+Salem Speedway honored James along with Pat O'Connor with an annual title event.
 The 2020 event was part of the USAC Silvercrown series.